Bite-sized Next.js

 Section 9.
 Optimization and Deployment

-We'll explore optimization methods for images, metadata, pages, regions, and more.
+We will explore optimization methods for images, metadata, pages, and regions.

-We'll deploy the optimized project to Vercel and work on improving performance once more.
+We will then proceed to deploy the optimized project to Vercel and perform further performance improvements.

 Section 9.
 Optimization and Deployment